formix/MegaCityOne/MegaCityOne/doc/api.md

 ## Mvc.Dispatcher

-The dispatcher is responsible to check if a Judge is available for the current thread.
-If no Judge is available, a Judge will be summoned and assigned to the thread ID for later usage.
-You can see the Dispatcher as a JudgePool.
+The dispatcher is responsible to check if a Judge is available for the call.
+If no Judge is available, a Judge will be summoned.
+Dispatched Judges must be returned to the pool by using the Dispatcher.Return method.
+Otherwise, the Dispatch method will summon a new Judge on each call.
+The Dispatcher as a JudgePool.
 This class is a singleton and cannot be instanciated.
-You must use the static member "Current" to use this class.
+You must use the static member Dispatcher.Current to use an instance of this class.

 ### Current